 Show off your work on a website.
 It serves as a modern calling card, so leave your active contact details as well.

-Plus points if you decide to blog because this will give your site a more personal touch.
-In fact, a reader may just be so impressed by your writing/storytelling/information that he/she hires you from there.
+Plus points if you start a blog on your website, because this will give your site a more personal touch.
+In fact, a reader may just be so impressed by your writing/storytelling/information that they decide to hire you there and then.

 3. Get Active on Social Media